carpentries-lab/good-enough-practices/_episodes/07-manuscripts.md

 -   Make it easy to share that final version with collaborators and to submit it to a journal.

-> **The First Rule Is…**
->
-> The workflow you choose is less important than having all authors
-> agree on the workflow *before* writing starts.
-Make sure to also agree
-> on a single method to provide feedback, be it an email thread or
-> mailing list, an issue tracker (like the ones provided by GitHub and
-> Bitbucket), or some sort of shared online to-do list.

 ### Single Master Online